 Daily Plan Sheets

-Now, if you don’t want to use Post-It markers, then you can also use a dry erase marker and write in both your inventory and meals as I have done below.
+Now, if you don’t want to use Post-It page markers, then you can also use a dry erase marker and write in both your inventory and meals as I have done below.
 I recommend using dry erase markers with a fine to ultra fine tip.

-When planning my meals, I personally like to take out all my sheets and lay them before me.
+Tip: When planning my meals, I personally like to take out all my sheets and lay them before me.
 This way, I am not constantly flipping back and forth in my binder.

-Making Your Page Markers Prettier
+Pretty Page Markers

-In your word processor, format your document with narrow margins and three columns.
-In my photo above I only used two but three columns will save you paper.
+In your word processor, format your document with narrow margins and two or three columns.
 Choose the font that you like and make it bold.
 I used Lucida Handwriting.

 For foods that are 13 characters or less including spaces, I went with a font size of 18.
 In the photos below, you can see where some of my longer food names, like mashed potatoes, went beyond the page marker.

 When you are done, place your list back into your printer feeder/tray so that when it reprints, it will print on the same side of your written page.
 Hit print again and Voila!
 Your page markers will be pre-printed with your food items.

-Now, eventually your page markers will get worn out as you continue to enjoy your menu planner so save your document on your computer.
+Now, eventually, your page markers will get worn out as you continue to enjoy your menu planner so save your document on your computer.

-- 2018 Mini Planner Cover, Year-at-a-Glance Calendar, and Bookmark Dividers
+- Mini Planner Cover, Year-at-a-Glance Calendar, and Bookmark Dividers

-- 2018 Mini Planner Daily Pages
+- Mini Planner Daily Pages

 - Mini Planner Household Finance Pages